 Tony Kofi biography

-journey began after attending a series of workshops in Leicester,
+parents.
+His musical journey began after attending a series of workshops

-Berkley College of Music in Boston Mass, USA.
+the legendary Berkley College of Music in Boston Mass, USA.
 Here

-he would share invaluable experience with the likes of Ernie Watts, Andy Magee
+he would share invaluable experience with the likes of Ernie Watts,

-also played a vital role in Gary Crosby’s Nu
+from 1991, he also played a vital role in Gary Crosby’s Nu

 Troop.
-Kofi continued to impress critics, fans and fellow musicians throughout the 1990’s
+Kofi continued to impress critics, fans and fellow musicians

-Horns Unlimited, Byron Wallen’s Indigo, Clifford
+A.J.E & Horns Unlimited, Byron Wallen’s Indigo, Clifford

 Jarvis, Courtney Pine, Cheikh Tidiane Fall Quintet, Digable Planets,

 Donald Byrd, Dr Lonnie Smith, Eddie Henderson, Jean Toussaint big

 band, Julian Joseph big band, Jazz Jamaica all stars, Jullian Arguelles,

-Queen Latifah, Salt’n Pepper, Ralph Moore, The David Murray Big
+Queen Latifah, Salt’n Pepper, Ralph Moore, The David Murray